 You can also do a secondary fermentation with the finished kvass, to add more flavor and carbonation.
 Just be careful– beets contain a lot of sugar, and the bottles can build up pressure (and explode!)

-- ¼ medium onion, any variety, 4 scallions, OR 1 medium leek, halved
+- 60 g any variety onion, scallions or leek any variety, 4 scallions, OR 1 medium leek, halved

-- 2 Tbsp/25 ml pickle brine, sauerkraut juice or kombucha (optional)
+- 30 ml (2 Tbsp.) pickle brine, sauerkraut juice or kombucha (optional)

-- Chop cabbage into 1" pieces and add to a clean quart-sized (or larger) glass jar or other fermentation vessel.
+- Chop cabbage into 1" (2 cm) pieces and add to a clean quart-sized (or larger) glass jar or other fermentation vessel.

 - Remove beet tops (greens), then wash and peel beets.
 If using organic beets, you can leave the skins on for a more "earthy" flavor.

 - Chop beets in to 1/2"/ 1cm cubes or slices.
 Add beets to jar/vessel (add them LAST if using other ingredients-- they are the heaviest and will weigh down the lighter veggies.)

 - Make brine (it's a 2% brine by weight): In a separate container, add salt to water and stir until salt dissolved.